perploug/license-lookup/README.md

-# Dependency-License
+# License Lookup
-Lightweight Package License Detector designed to run without access to the entire filesystem
+Lightweight package dependency License detector designed to run without access to the entire filesystem.

-Given a string representing a given package managers configuration file, this library will look up the licenses for the dependencies.
+Given a list of files (such as files in a git commit) it can detect which checkers to run against select files.

+Given the string contents of a package manager file the library can detect dependencies in the file and optionally attempt to lookup the license of the detected dependency.

 ### Using the library